StarCraft II: Legacy of the Void: Prologue: Whispers of Oblivion

-Some time after the events of Heart of the Swarm, Zeratul searches to unravel the final piece of the Xel'Naga prophecy, which requires him to find the place of Amon's resurrection.
+Some time before events of Wings of Liberty, Zeratul searches to unravel the final piece of the Xel'Naga prophecy, which requires him to find the place of Amon's resurrection.
 To uncover this, Zeratul travels to a Terran installation where he is contacted by Praetor Talis, one of Artanis' commanders.
 Talis explains that Protoss are captured and experimented upon by the Terrans and requests Zeratul's help.
 When arriving on the Terran-controlled station, Zeratul encounters Kerrigan and her Swarm, who seek to destroy the facility.
 Zeratul must race Kerrigan to free the captured Protoss and acquire the location of Amon's resurrection.

 After completing his task Zeratul and Talis set off to the planet Atrias, where a Xel'Naga Temple is located.
 Before Zeratul can enter the temple, he must fight his way through a force of Tal'Darim Protoss, fanatically loyal to Amon.
 They are led by Highlord Ma'lash, who communes with Amon to receive instructions.
 Zeratul is successful in defeating the Tal'Darim and enters the temple.
 Inside he must again fight his way through Tal'Darim forces and destroy a structure known as the "Void Catalyst".
 This structure appears to allow the Tal'Darim to contact Amon and use its energies to empower them.
 After the Void Catalyst is destroyed, Zeratul is contacted by what appears to be Tassadar in spirit form, who instructs Zeratul to find the Keystone.
 Shortly after this, Amon himself attempts to kill Zeratul by collapsing the temple.
 Talis sacrifices herself and her forces to give Zeratul enough time to escape Amon's wrath.
 With the last fragment of the prophecy fulfilled, Zeratul sets off to warn Artanis about his findings.